Edge-reflection positivity and weighted graph homomorphisms: Proof of Theorem

-Our proof of Theorem \ref{them:main1} is based some on fundamental results in geometric invariant theory.
+In this section we give a proof of Theorem \ref{thm:main1}; it is based on some fundamental results in geometric invariant theory.
+We first give a few lemma's after which we can give our proof of the main theorem.

-First we need some definitions and conventions.
-For any $l$ and $a\in \C^l$ we denote by $\overline{a}$ the complex conjugate of $a$.
-For a square matrix $U$, $\tr(U)$ denotes the \emph{trace} of $U$; the sum of the diagonal elements of $U$.
+We need some definitions and conventions.
+For a square matrix $X$, $\tr(X)$ denotes the \emph{trace} of $X$, the sum of the diagonal elements of $X$.
 Recall that $O_l(\C)$ denotes the complex orthogonal group.
 The real orthogonal group is the subgroup of $O_l(\C)$ given by all real matrices and is denoted by $O_l(\R)$.
-Let $k<l\in \N$.
-We can consider any $k$-color edge coloring model $h$ as an $l$-color edge coloring model without changing its partition function on $\G$, by setting $h(\alpha)=0$ if $\alpha_i>0$ for some $i>k$.